kinguser981/TWRP-Recovery-Flags/README.md

 # To prevent /boot partition not found error
 TW_HAS_NO_BOOT_PARTITION := true

-# Removes the 'Reboot recovery' button
-TW_NO_REBOOT_RECOVERY := true

-# Disable the battery percentage for devices where it doesn't work properly
-TW_NO_BATT_PERCENT := true

 # Allows you to map a custom keycode for power button, takes in a number, usually three digits
 TW_CUSTOM_POWER_BUTTON := 107